 While some shrubs in the genus, Rhododendron are evergreen, Gibraltar azaleas are deciduous.
 This fact holds two ramifications of significance to the gardener:

 - Deciduous types are more sun-tolerant than evergreen types (although, in the South, you will still want to be careful not to give them excessive sunlight).
-In fact, at least dappled sunlight is required for optimal blooming on Gibraltar azaleas.
+At least dappled sunlight is required for optimal blooming on Gibraltar azaleas.

 - Deciduous types offer virtually no interest in the winter landscape.